Chapter 12:

 Later that week, I found myself standing outside the church.

 After bracing myself, I stepped inside quietly.
-The chapel was almost empty except for 1 or 2 people knelt down that front.
+The chapel was almost empty except for 1 or 2 people knelt down the front.
 Soft candlelight illuminated the place and a faint scent of wood polish matched the atmosphere.
 So as not to be a nuisance, I sat in the last pew.

 It felt strange sitting inside a church like that.
 Like wearing someone else’s shoes.
 But surprisingly, it also felt safe.
 I lowered my head, not sure what to do.